18F/vote-gov-ux/Background and Process/research-plan-template.md

 My name is [your name] and I'm working with <CLIENT> on making improvements to the naturalization application.

-We were hoping to grab 30 - 45 minutes of your time to get your feedback on <FOCUS OF RESEARCH>.
+We were hoping to grab between 30 and 45 minutes of your time to get your feedback on <FOCUS OF RESEARCH>.
 If you have the time, we’d like to ask you to complete an activity that will show us where these improvements are working and where they are failing.

-Your participation in this activity is completely voluntary.
-And we will not ask for more than 45 minutes of your time.
-If at anytime you'd like to end our session, that is your right and we will gladly wrap things up.
+Your participation in this activity is completely voluntary, and we will not ask for more than 45 minutes of your time.
+If at any time you'd like to end our session, that is your right and we will gladly wrap things up.

 Are you interested in participating?